Sean McMahon: Early life and career

-International
+International career

 McMahon represented Australia Schoolboys in 2011, at the age of 17, before becoming the youngest ever player to play for the Australia Sevens team in 2011, going on to feature for the side for another two years. while also making the Australia under-20 squad for the 2012 IRB Junior World Championship in South Africa.
 In May 2014, he was named to captain Australia in the 2014 IRB Junior World Championship, to commence in Auckland in June.
 This followed his strong performances with the Australian Sevens and the Melbourne Rebels.

 On 22 October 2014, McMahon was named in the Australian national team for the Wallabies 2014 End-of-year test, under the new coach of Michael Cheika.
 He made his first appearance against the Barbarians on 1 November, but it was a week later he made his test debut against Wales at the Millennium Stadium, starting in the #6 Jersey.

 He was a member of the 2015 World Cup Squad.
 He started at no.7 in the pool matches against Uruguay and Wales, scoring 2 tries against Uruguay in a comprehensive victory.